 19 February 2018

-On 1 January 2016, the Gulag section at the museum was disbanded and its head, Olga Bochkareva, was dismissed from her post. Тhe present museum director, Vladimir V. Shutov, who is, simultaneously, Father Superior of the Solovetsky Monastery [as Archimandrite Porfiry], has now asked the courts to declare the 2011 agreement null and void.
+On 1 January 2016, the Gulag section at the museum was disbanded and its head, Olga Bochkaryova, was dismissed from her post. Тhe present museum director, Vladimir V. Shutov, who is, simultaneously, Father Superior of the Solovetsky Monastery [as Archimandrite Porfiry], has now asked the courts to declare the 2011 agreement null and void.
 The case is being examined by the Maritime district court of the Arkhangelsk Region.
 A decision is expected on Monday, 19 February.
-Bochkareva is being represented by defence attorney Marina Agaltsova.
+Bochkaryova is being represented by defence attorney Marina Agaltsova.

-Since 1988, Olga Bochkareva has researched the history of the Solovki special purpose camp and run the museum’s section about the Gulag.
+Since 1988, Olga Bochkaryova has researched the history of the Solovki special purpose camp and run the museum’s section about the Gulag.
 She created a permanent exhibition about the camp (and prison) in one of the former camp barracks in Solovetsky town.
 Over the years she has provided advice and information to relatives of those imprisoned in the camp and helped them track down documents concerning their loved ones.

 The coalition of human rights activists